Client Communication and the Design Process

 KEHM architecture will create coordinated, detailed construction documents with certification.
 This facilitates the construction process and is necessary when applying for a Building Permit and bank financing.

-An architect is helpful when you wish to have a knowledgable client advocat.
+An architect is helpful when you wish to have a knowledgeable client advocat.
 Someone on your side providing representation on your behalf with contractors and governmental officials.
 When working with an architect, your architect works for your best interest.

 As a trusty guide, KEHM architecture will accompany you along this journey of creating.